Qytera-Gmbh/cypress-xray-plugin/README.md

 npm i -D cypress-xray-plugin
 ```

-To actually _enable_ the plugin, add the following lines to your Cypress configuration file (`cypress.config.js` or `cypress.config.js` by default):
+To actually _enable_ the plugin, add the following lines to your Cypress configuration file (`cypress.config.js` or `cypress.config.ts` by default):

 ```js
 [...]